8 Best Renters Insurance Companies in Texas of 2026

 Liberty Mutual: Best for Add Ons

-Liberty Mutual offers renters insurance at very competitive rates, starting at $5 a month.
+Liberty Mutual offers renters insurance at very competitive rates, starting at $5 monthly.

 Liberty Mutual is also known for providing add-ons or riders so you can expand coverage to meet your needs.